gmtsciencedev/scitq/README.md

 often you do not want to reload the page to refresh (Flower is smart enough for that): I did write a very small game in Python with Flask and I had had a go with SocketIO with quite a success, so I tried here and it fits the case.
-I compared with basic jQuery and it performed better so PYTQ uses SocketIO (and a nice Flask package: Flask-SocketIO)
+I compared with basic jQuery and it performed better so scitq uses SocketIO (and a nice Flask package: Flask-SocketIO)

 For now, UI and server live in the same Flask application which makes deploy